movabletype/mt-docs-data-api-reference/data-structures.md

 + archiveLink (string) - The category archive URL of this category.
 If “Category” archive mapping is not configured, this value will be null.
 + basename (string) - The basename of this category.
 + blog
-    + id (number) - The ID of the blog that contains this category.
+    + id (number) - The ID of the site that contains this category.
 + class (string) - The object class for this category.
 + createdBy
     + displayName (string) - The display name of the user who created this category.